 - Areas where pets are not allowed

-- Pets (except service animals) are not allowed on designated swimming beaches, in any park buildings (including camping cabins, lodges and comfort stations) or on the Summit Trail at Bear Butte State Park.
+- Pets (except service animals) are not allowed on designated swimming beaches, in any park buildings (including welcome centers and comfort stations) or on the Summit Trail at Bear Butte State Park.

 - Scoop it - Owners must clean up after their pets.